 - You should search every computerized index that might possibly have studies related to your topic.
 Don't be afraid to look outside your own field.
 However, you should keep in mind that different indices use different terms, so you may have to define your search differently when working with different databases. - Descendant search.
 If you can locate a small number of important studies that were performed at early dates, you can use the SSCI (Social Science Citation Index) or SCI (Science Citation Index) to locate later articles that cite them in their references.
-This is a very nice complement to the standard computerized search, and can now be performed fairly easily since both indices are available on CD-ROM. - Ancestor search.
+This is a nice complement to the standard search of computerized indices. - Ancestor search.
 You should always examine the references of articles that you decide to include in your analysis to see if they contain any relevant studies of which you are unaware. - Research registers.
 Research registers are actively maintained lists of studies centered around a common theme.
 Currently there are very few research registers available for psychological research, but this may change with the spread of technology. - Reference lists of review articles.
 Previous reviews, whether they included a meta-analysis or not, are often a fruitful place to look for relevant studies. - Hand search of important journals.
 If you find that many of your articles are coming from a specific journal, then you should go back and read through the table of contents of that journal for all of the years that there was active research on your topic.
-You might make use of Current Contents, a journal containing a listing of the table of contents of other journals. - Programs from professional meetings.
+You might make use of Current Contents, a journal containing a listing of the table of contents of other journals.

+- Programs from professional meetings.
 This is a particularly good way to locate unpublished articles, since papers presented at conferences are typically subject to a less restrictive review (and are therefore less biased towards significant findings) than journal articles.
 Probably the two most important conferences in psychology are the annual meetings of APA (American Psychological Association) and APS (American Psychological Society). - Letters to active researchers.
 It is a good policy to write to the first author of each article that you decide to include in your analysis to see if they have any unpublished research relating to your topic.
-When trying to locate people you may want to make use of: - o Academic department offices/Department web pages - Alumni offices (to track down the authors of dissertations) - o Internet search engines (www.switchboard.com, people.yahoo.com) - APA, APS membership guides
+When trying to locate people you may want to make use of: - Academic department offices/Department web pages - Alumni offices (to track down the authors of dissertations) - o Internet search engines (www.switchboard.com, people.yahoo.com) - $\circ\,$ APA or APS membership lists